motorbike

 Loading, tyre pressure and tread pattern

-Tyre pressure also has an impact on grip.
+Tyre pressure also has an impact on traction.
 Grip - and therefore the ability to steer safely - is reduced if there is too much or too little air in the tyres.
 Most motorcycles have a long groove pattern on the front tyre and a cross groove pattern on the rear tyre.
 A worn tyre tread pattern greatly reduces grip in the wet.
 As you know, the tread should be at least 1 mm deep, but there's absolutely no reason to wait that long to change your tyres.
 As a rule of thumb, you should change your tyres when the tread is 3mm deep.

 Front or rear wheel skidding

-Cornering and the racing line
+Cornering and the ideal line

 Shaking and vibrations in the motorbike

-Exercises at the driving school
+Exercises at the technical driving facility

 1) Braking distances at different brake forces and speeds.
 At 60 km/h, practise stopping the motorcycle at 50 m, 30 m and 20 m respectively.

-A motorbike with a sidecar is a "leaning" vehicle and this affects the steering when starting, accelerating, braking and cornering.
-For example, you can't lean a motorbike with a sidecar in a corner.
+While it is not essential to understand the theory of riding a motorcycle and sidecar it certainly helps, so here goes.
+The first thing to understand is that the motorbike with the sidecar will feel nothing like the motorbike without the sidecar.
+Riding a sidecar combination has nothing at all to do with riding a motorcycle, or driving a car, or trike, or any other vehicle you may have experienced.
 You have to turn the handlebars during the turn, which can be a heavy task.
-When you start or accelerate, the vehicle tends to pull to the right due to the heavy sidecar.
-When braking or decelerating, the vehicle tends to pull to the left due to the kinetic energy of the sidecar.
+When you start or accelerate, the sidecar combination tends to pull to the right due to the heavy sidecar.
+When braking or decelerating, the sidecar combination tends to pull to the left due to the kinetic energy of the sidecar.
 If the sidecar has brakes, it will pull less to the left.
-If the vehicle is heavily loaded or the sidecar has a long load, the steering will be even more affected by the sidecar.
+If the sidecar combination is heavily loaded or the sidecar has a long load, the steering will be even more affected by the sidecar.
 The slower you drive, the more you are in control.
 A sidecar can be designed for either goods or passenger transport.
 On a goods sidecar, its total weight and load must be written on the side.
-A passenger sidecar may only transport the number of
+A passenger sidecar may only transport the number of passengers it is approved for plus one child under the age of 10.

-Exercises with sidecar
+Practice with a sidecar combination

 Test your knowledge